 Colombia has certainly upped it game in quality and processing in the past couple of years.
 This one has both Fair Trade and Organic certifications which tend to be expensive to achieve in Colombia.
 It is from the Tolima region -- and more specifically Planadas.

 The Tolima growing region has become one of my favorite coffee regions in Colombia for two reasons.
 1- it consists of mostly small farmers with a passion for quality and minimal corruption.
 2 -- the altitude is perfect for coffee.
-This farm grows coffee a whopping 5700 feet above sea level.
-Because these are small estates, and not co-ops, the farmers are paid for QUALITY, not QUANTITY.
+The ACEDGA co-op has 76 family farms which is small enough that they can keep a tight control on quality.
+The co-op grows coffee at an average altitude of 5500 feet above sea level.
+Because these are small farms, the farmers are paid for QUALITY, not QUANTITY.
 This makes a huge difference.
-With the right incentives, only perfectly ripe coffee is picked, the cherries are sorted carefully, they are processed carefully, you end up with a Colombian that's sweet and oh-so-drinkable without defects or off-tastes.
+With the right incentives, only perfectly ripe coffee is picked, the cherries are sorted carefully, they are processed carefully, you end up with a Colombian that has some interesting flavors in it.

 Now take it just into the 2nd cracks and it attaches a slightly bitter baking cocoa taste on the end -- which is very nice in its own way.
 If someone gave me a mug of this and said it was supposed to taste like this, I'd believe them and enjoy it.... but in truth, the cocoa taste is the slight beginning of over-roasting the bean.
 Anything darker than this and you have nice dark roast coffee, but you are just tasting the roast, and not the origin.

 - choosing a selection results in a full page refresh